Yenyun035/CSE167-Final-Project/writeup.md

 ![center of pixel](./center-of-pixel.png)

+Note that here the ray assume to go through the center of the pixel.
+An alternative way is to randomly choose a $i_r = [i, i+1)$ and a $j_r = [j, j+1)$ and replace $i$ and $j$ in the above formula with $i_r$ and $j_r$.
+If we repeat this random process multiple times, the pixel color will be the average of the resulting colors.
+In the demonstration, we mostly adopted this method.
+But we also provide an example of "ray through center of the pixel" method.

 In the camera coordinate, a ray from camera to $\alpha$, $\beta$ will have source = (0,0,0).
 Assume the distance between camera and the image plane is 1, the intrinsic property of the camera determines the image plane's height to be $2 \ast tan(\frac{fovy}{2})$ and width to be $2 \ast a \ast tan(\frac{fovy}{2})$.
 Therefore, the ray pass the position $(\alpha \ast a \ast tan(\frac{fovy}{2}), \beta \ast tan(\frac{fovy}{2}), -1)$ (z-axis increases to the back of the camera), which indicates that the direction of the ray is the vector $normalize(\alpha \ast a \ast tan(\frac{fovy}{2}), \beta \ast tan(\frac{fovy}{2}), -1)$.

 ![ray through pixel](./ray-through-pixel.png)